Cyanogenoid/cyanogenoid.github.io/content/papers/featurewise-sort-pooling.md

 +++
-title = "FSPool: Learning Set Representations with Featurewise Sort Pooling" template = "terminimal/templates/page.html" date = 2020-03-01
+title = "FSPool: Learning set representations with featurewise sort pooling" template = "terminimal/templates/page.html" date = 2020-03-01

+[taxonomies]
+tags = ["iclr 2020"]
 +++

 To predict a set from a vector, use gradient descent to find a set the encodes to that vector.